NaturalHistoryMuseum/ckanpackager/README.md

 The service provides two HTTP access points:

-### status
+### /

+Return the current status of the packager service.
 This expects a POST request, and returns a JSON dictionary.

 Parameters:
 - `secret`: The shared secret